snwagner777/EconomyPlumbing/replit.md

 # Economy Plumbing Services - Project Documentation

 ## Overview
 Economy Plumbing Services is a full-stack web application designed to enhance a plumbing business's online presence, streamline operations, and drive growth.
 It offers service information, covered areas, blog content, and an online store.
-The project integrates AI for content generation, marketing automation, and reputation management to boost local SEO, user engagement, and conversion rates, aiming to become a leading service provider through technology.
+The project integrates AI for content generation, marketing automation, and reputation management to boost local SEO, user engagement, and conversion rates.
 The business vision is to become a leading service provider in the plumbing industry by leveraging technology for operational efficiency and customer engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.